-Knit Fabrics Challenge 2017 | A Closer Look - Threads
+Top 5 Winners of the 2017 Threads magazine Knit Fabrics Challenge

 “Get Inspired by Art: Design Challenge Winners Revealed”

-“Winning Entires from ASDP Design Challenge: The New Power Suit”
+“Winning Entries from ASDP Design Challenge: The New Power Suit”

-“The 2016 Threads/ ASDP Quilted Garment Challenge”
+“The 2016 Threads/ASDP Quilted Garment Challenge”

 Get the latest including tips, techniques and special offers straight to your inbox.